tsuru/tsuru/docs/installing/dashboard.rst

     tsuru app-create tsuru-dashboard python -t admin

-This will create an application called tsuru-dashboard which uses the python platform and belongs to the admin team.
+This will create an application called tsuru-dashboard which uses the Python platform and belongs to the admin team.
 Please refer to the `app-create client reference <https://tsuru-client.readthedocs.io/en/latest/reference.html#create-an-application>`_ for more information.